 In addition to the same vehicle quality, durability, performance, safety and comfort as the popular Saf-T-Liner C2, Jouley provides quiet operation and zero emissions.
 Jouley features 220 kWh of energy capacity, and can charge in three hours or less, depending on the DC charging station.
 The operating range can be up to 120 miles, depending on various operating conditions.
 To date, Thomas Built Buses is the only OEM to offer a DC fast-charging power option.

 “School buses are a great application for battery-electric vehicle technology and we’re excited to bring our industry-leading battery systems to the most popular Thomas Built Bus vehicle,” said Proterra CEO Ryan Popple.
 “In addition to greater efficiency and lower operating costs, electric school buses have zero tailpipe emissions, which eliminates exhaust emissions, and benefits our communities and our children.”

-The Saf-T-Liner C2 Jouley electric school bus, powered by Proterra electric vehicle technology, will be assembled in High Point, North Carolina, in Thomas Built Buses’ zero-waste-to-landfill facility.
-Proterra’s industry-leading battery systems are designed and manufactured in Burlingame, California.
+The Saf-T-Liner C2 Jouley electric school bus, powered by Proterra electric vehicle technology, will be assembled in High Point, N.C., in Thomas Built Buses’ zero-waste-to-landfill facility.
+Proterra’s industry-leading battery systems are designed and manufactured in Burlingame, Calif.
 Electric school bus production for demonstration and innovation vehicles begins in 2019, while commercial production starts in 2020.